posva/pinia-colada/docs/why.md

   </template>
 </template>
 ```

+In both examples we have:

+- `isLoading` to indicate if the data is being fetched.
+- `isPending` to indicate if the initial request is still pending.
+- `error` to hold the last error that occurred.
+- `data` to hold the data fetched from the API.
+- `refresh` to manually trigger the data fetching.

+## Features

+By using Pinia Colada, you get access to a wide range of features that simplify async state management in Vue.js applications:

 - **Simplicity**: Pinia Colada provides a straightforward API that is easy to learn and use, making async state management a breeze.
 - **Flexibility**: It provides a flexible API that can be adapted to different use cases and requirements.